 In a small bowl, combine the vegan mayo, pickle juice, paprika, 1/4 tsp salt, and black pepper.
 Add the dressing to the potatoes while they're still warm.
 Mix with a fork, mashing slightly to thicken the dressing.

-Cool the potatoes and dressing in your fridge or freezer until they are room temperature or colder.
+Cool the vegetables and dressing in your fridge or freezer until they are room temperature or colder.

 Gently mix in all the remaining ingredients: carrot, celery, dill, pickles, red onion, green onion, red and green bell pepper.
 Taste and adjust the seasoning.